abinit/abinit/doc/developers/profile_devtools.md

 ### How to profile GPU kernels using the roofline model

 The roofline model can be used to visualize the achieved performance and arithmetic intensity of a GPU kernel.
-This information allows to assess whether a GPU kernel execution makes effective use of the available compute capabilities of a GPU architecture, or whether it underutilizes the resources and may benefit from optimization.
+This information allows to assess whether a GPU kernel execution makes efficient use of the available compute capabilities of a GPU architecture, or whether it underutilizes the resources and may benefit from optimization.
 For instance, for CUDA kernels, the roofline can reveal if Tensor cores are used or not.